mfikria/pokedex/README.md

 # [Pokedex](https://pokedex-portal.herokuapp.com)

-The web can be accessed on [https://pokedex-portal.herokuapp.com/](https://pokedex-portal.herokuapp.com/)
+The web could be accessed on [https://pokedex-portal.herokuapp.com/](https://pokedex-portal.herokuapp.com/)
 Note: sometimes the graphql server on pokeapi-graphiql.herokuapp.com is not available.
 So, please check the availability of server first.

 Single Page Application using javascript, the application consumes Poke-API.